-3.5 The only practical consequence in the case of designation as a High Security inmate is that additional security measures may be employed when such an inmate is moved from the correctional centre to another place.
+- 3.4 The main consequences of being designated an Extreme High Security inmate are that the inmate is moved to different cells on a regular basis, must wear distinctive clothing on days when the inmate is permitted visitors, and the latter themselves are subject to special security measures.
+Such an inmate is also subject to stringent security arrangements when it is necessary to escort the inmate. - 3.5 The only practical consequence in the case of designation as a High Security inmate is that additional security measures may be employed when such an inmate is moved from the correctional centre to another location.
 In some Centres the inmate may be denied access to certain locations within the Centre by reason of his designation and as a result may be unable to participate in some programs conducted at those locations.